Writing Your Curriculum Vitae (CV) – Graduate Students and Postdocs

 Within the U.S., if you are seeking a faculty job or an industry research position, you will most often be required to submit a CV and not a résumé.
 Think of the sections in your CV as distinct modules to which you can add, remove, and change content, even rearranging the order to suit the needs and requirements for a specific opportunity to which you are applying.
 Take time to think about sections that you will want to include in order to convey the overall value, skills, knowledge, training, and experience that you can bring to the position and future employer.
 The content in each section is typically organized by most recent to least recent.

 When constructing your CV, there are many different sections you can choose to include based on the role you are seeking.
-Depending on the position, you may even change the way you format you name and contact information.
+Depending on the position, you may even change the way you format your name and contact information.
 Tailoring your CV to the opportunity you are applying for is essential to making the impression you aim for, so being strategic in your content is critical.
 Explore the various sections you may include and examples of formatting to help guide you in creating your CV.

 Writing Bullet Points for your CV